sarahdriscoll/sarahdriscoll.github.io/_pages/about.md

 ## Press

-Sarah was recognized as a feature member of the Technical Staff on the [Vanderbilt Institute of Nanoscale Science and Engineering](https://www.vanderbilt.edu/vinse/personnel/bio/sarah+driscoll) website.
+Sarah was recognized as a feature member of the cleanroom Technical Staff on the [Vanderbilt Institute of Nanoscale Science and Engineering](https://www.vanderbilt.edu/vinse/personnel/bio/sarah+driscoll) website.

 ![Image of Sarah Driscoll](/assets/img/VINSE_headshot1.jpg)